MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/generative-AI.md

 > [!IMPORTANT]
 > - This is a preview feature.
 > - [!INCLUDE [preview-tags](../../includes/cc-preview-features-definition.md)]
-> - Your environment must be located in the United States, United Kingdom, Australia, or India regions.
-Generative AI search is enabled by default in these regions.
+> - Generative AI search is enabled by default in these regions.
 > - Generative AI search is available for sites created with English language.
+> - This feature is not available in Government Community Cloud (GCC), Government Community Cloud (GCC High), Department of Defense (DoD) region.
 > - Power Pages site version must be 9.6.3.41 or higher.
 > - Faceted search isn't available when you enable generative AI search.